ashesi-SE/Sample-1/README.md

-# currency-app - a simple currency converaion applicatin in angular
+# currency-app - a simple currency conversion application in angular

 ## Overview
 This project provides a simple currency coverter, initially focused on Cedi's to $.
-Please see the wiking for more information
+Please see the [wiki](https://github.com/ashesi-SE/Sample-1/wiki) for more information

 ## Basis

 The project is based on angularjs   angular-seed from github.
 What is below is the angular seed readme info

 ## Stable Tree
-this is the readme for the stable tree
+this is the readme for the stable tree.
+Stable is the latest completely working version.
+Master has completed features.
+Each major feature is developed in it's own branch

-## Week 3
+## Organization
-This is the week 3 readme
+The nodejs applciation is in server.js.
+It mostly uses a static http-server module currently.

+Their is one curren view in stable, mainview in the app\mainview directory

+There is a seperate rest service that is being developed under [node] with the intention of merging it in.

 # angular seed readme info follows: